Emergent Workload Inequality in Collective Excavation

 where $c_1$ and $c_2$ are constants, and $P_f$ is the probability that an ant encounters a blockage during tunnel traversal (and thus, denotes a failed pellet excavation).
 We assume that the tunnel is excavated very slowly relative to ant movements, and thus the tunnel length, $L$, can be treated as constant at any point in time.
 This simplification also ignores the time delay between an ant choosing to leave the tunnel and doing so.

 An ant successfully traverses the tunnel if it is able to reach the other side without running into a blockade.
 Because the tunnel is two body widths wide, we can say that the tunnel is blocked at a specific location if there are two ants across the width of the tunnel at that location (as shown in Fig. \ref{fig:sim_layout} at time $t_i$).
 We assume an area of $2L$ (twice the tunnel length) with $n$ active ants randomly distributed throughout the tunnel.
-We find that the probability of a blockage occurring at any given location in the tunnel, at a single instance in time, scales quadratically with the density of ants in the tunnel: \eqn{P_b = \frac{n(n-1)}{2L(2L-1)} \approx \frac{n^2}{4L^2}} As an ant moves through the tunnel to excavate a grain and then deposit, it must move a total distance $2L$, with a probability of finding a blockade at every step.
+We find that the probability of a blockage occurring at any given location in the tunnel, at a single instance in time, scales quadratically with the density of ants in the tunnel:

+As an ant moves through the tunnel to excavate a grain and then deposit, it must move a total distance $2L$, with a probability of finding a blockade at every step.
 Because other ants also move every step, we assume that the probability of a blockade is history independent (ants randomly redistribute each step).